New York Life Guaranteed Future Income Annuity: product details

 Can you give me some examples of how the product works?

 Sure.
-Heather is 54 years old and 10 years away from retiring from her job.
-She doesn’t have a pension, but plans on retiring in 10 years and wants her income payments to start then.
-She decides to place $10,000 annually into the annuity.
-So, by the end of 10 years, she will have $100,000, which will generate a guaranteed stream of income to last the rest of her life.
-For non-qualifi ed policies, premiums do not have the same tax advantages as qualifi ed retirement plans such as 401(k)s and IRAs.
+Heather is 54 years old and 12 years away from retiring from her job.
+She doesn’t have a pension, but plans on retiring in 12 years and wants her income payments to start then.
+She decides to place $10,000 annually for the next 10 years into the annuity.
+So, by the time she’s ready to retire, she will have contributed $100,000, which will generate a guaranteed stream of income in the future to last the rest of her life.

 What Income Payment Options are available?

 The GFIA has several income payment options.
 Not all payment options are available for all ages and circumstances.
-Product and features available in jurisdictions where approved.
+The product and features are available in jurisdictions where approved.

 Here are the options: